Skip to content

 Consistent activity logging

 The toolkit learns from patterns in your CRM data.
-If reps aren’t logging calls, emails, and meetings consistently, the AI has less to work with.
+If reps aren’t logging calls, emails, meetings consistently, the AI has less to work with.
 Establish minimum logging standards before rolling out AI features.

 Defined sales stages and processes